-The core courses are to be selected from architecture, art history, dance, English, film studies, history, humanities (HUM), languages and literatures, music, philosophy, religious studies, theatre, and other approved disciplines.
+The courses within the area of concentration are to be selected from architecture, art history, English, film studies, history, humanities (HUM), languages and literatures, philosophy, religious studies, and other approved disciplines.
 These courses may be credited toward the General Studies requirement.